 What is really supposed to happen?

 I did an individual reinstall of Cron package. cron.php went back to the original code as I expected.

-#15 Updated by Steve Beaver almost 4 years ago
+#15 Updated by Steve Beaver over 4 years ago

 No. You should see the logs from the uninstall and install processes for each package.
 I tested with a VM and with real hardware but perhaps there is some timing issue.
 I'll try it on a few more. platforms and with the same packages you tested with.